luigisaetta/my-speaker-recognition/frontend.md

 project we tried to take advantage of that as much as possible.

-The idea behind it has been to spend more time on developing the ML algorithm, because the quality of the product it is always important, nevertheless the presentation layer influence the first impression of the user on the product, than we decide that it has to been somehow captivating.
+The idea behind it has been to spend more time on developing the ML algorithm, because the quality of the product is always important, nevertheless the presentation layer influence the first impression of the user on the product, than we decided that it has to bee somehow captivating.

 To capture the audio from the browser we used the **Media Capture and Streams API** and **WebRTC**, in details the **MediaRecorder API**, that as is shown from the below